-Early pregnancy health and care
+Early pregnancy health

 Good health and care in pregnancy is very important for both you and your baby, and early pregnancy is particularly important.
 This information brochure outlines the key issues in early pregnancy health and care, as well as information about what to do next.

 Ideally you should see a doctor before you become pregnant in order to discuss any tests necessary (for example whether you are immune to Rubella or Chickenpox), as well as to discuss any medical problems, medications, and to get advice on supplements in pregnancy.

 If this hasn’t happened because your pregnancy was unplanned or unexpected, then when you first find out you are pregnant is a good time to visit your GP.
 They can give you further information, answer questions, discuss the important routine blood tests done in early pregnancy, and refer you to whoever will be undertaking your pregnancy care as needed.

 HOW IS THE LENGTH OF A PREGNANCY CALCULATED?

 Pregnancy is counted from the first day of your last normal menstrual period and lasts about 40 weeks from that time.

 PREGNANCY is divided into 3 trimesters: